Space-TimeWillTell/Channeling-Keyser-Soze/cards.md

 5. Optionally, request the input from other people around the table.
 6. Explain how the card answers that question.
 7. The GM may get to veto or tone down an answer, if it doesn't make sense in the setting.
-8. Establish the Facts from the answer, and write them down where everybody can see them, as you are going to use them again.
+8. Establish the Facts from the answer, and write them down where everybody can see them – don't forget that step, this will help one player easily reuse another players Facts, this is will help the GM or a Writer turn Facts into foreshadowing, etc.

 In some cases, an answer may raise more questions.
 If you wish answer to these questions *right now*, repeat the process.
 In many cases, the answer can wait.